 Residents were provided with appropriate emotional and behavioural support.
 Behaviour support plans were in place for residents identified to require same and these were subject to regular review.
-A separate sitting room area had been established for one of the residents who was identified to require their own space.
+It was noted that the behaviours of some residents could on occassions be difficult to manage in a group living environment but overall incidents were well managed.
 There were a small number of restrictions in place which were subject to regular review.